Holyoke/CSS-Friend-Network-Mock-Up/readme.md

 * Thumbnails
 	- Use list and float to grid out thumbnails
 	- Use :nth-child() pseudo-selector to add left and right margins every so li's
+	- Use before and after selectors to inject attr data and triangular tooltip

 * Forms
+	- Can reuse .thumb class css
+	- When floating a block element, width is determined by content
+	- Set width manually to fill up space
+	- CSS can do math with calc()

 * Posts
+	- Use semantic tags to make posts

 * Icons
 * Modal